simplesalt/main-9bc77/content/posts/cis1_1.md

 ---
-title: CSC 1.1: the Mission
+title: CIS 1.1 -  the Mission
 excerpt: >-
   CIS 1.1 contains the core mission of CIS 1: have an accurate Inventory of IT Stuff.
 The other CIS 1 controls are just supporting ways that help deliver that core mission.
 date: '2020-12-10'
 seo:
-  title: CSC 1.1: the Mission
+  title: CIS 1.1 -  the Mission
   description: >-
     CIS 1.1 contains the core mission of CIS 1: have an accurate Inventory of IT Stuff.
   extra: